deresper/WindowsDevLearning/README.md

 # WindowsDevLearning
-Some of my practice exercise in WPF and C# Programming.
+Some of my practice exercises in WPF and C# Programming.